Sikhism in Chile: History

 The arrival of Sikhs in Chile largely started in the early 1900s to work on the railway lines to connect to Bolivia.
 Due to the Anti-Asian immigration policy within North America in the early 20th century, most Sikhs arrived in Chile before moving onto Argentina.

 Yogi Bhajan introduced Sikhism at a larger scale to Chile in the late 20th century.
 This was particularly done through Kundalini yoga, which was popular in the 1960s.

 In 2010, a Chilean documentary was released called "Sikh en Santiago".
 This was based upon the troubles facing a turbaned Sikh man in Santiago due to his appearance and Sikh faith.

 Religious recognition

 In 2016, Sikhism (recognised as Sikh Dharma) was officially legally recognised as a religion in Chile, making it the first to do so in South America.
 Following recognition, Sikhs will also be allowed to wear the Kirpan, pursue other religious projects and receive donations.

 Gurdwara

-There are currently two Gurdwara's in Chile in Iquique and Viña del Mar.
+There are currently two Gurdwaras in Chile in Iquique and Viña del Mar.

 The Gurdwara in Iquique shares the space with a Hindu temple.